texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who Can Access Civil Court Records?

 Almost anyone can access public records.
-Texas’s public record law preserves a right of access to public records.
-It ensures that public civil court records are open for personal inspection and copying by any person.
+Texas’s public record law ensures that public civil court records are open for personal inspection and copying by any person.
 The task of processing requests for court records is typically handled by the court clerk after receiving a request that contains sufficient specificity needed to find the record.
-Requesters may not be required to disclose their name or contact details to record custodians unless expressly set by law.
+Requesters may not be required to disclose their name or contact details to record custodians.

 What information is contained in a Texas Civil Court File?